friend1ws/nanomonsv/README.md

  - **tumor_bam**: Path to input indexed BAM file
  - **reference.fa**: Path to reference genome used for the alignment

-This software can generate the list of SVs without specifying the matched control.
+This software can generate a list of SVs without specifying the matched control.
-But we have not tested the performance of the approach just using tumor sample, and recommend to use the matched control data.
+But we have not tested the performance of the approach just using tumor sample, and recommend using the matched control data.
-- **control_prefix**: Prefix to the matched control data set set in the parse step
+- **control_prefix**: Prefix to the matched control data set in the parse step
 - **control_bam**: Path to the matched control BAM file

 After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt